rsteve-dev/CSC_256_Team8/README.md

 This lab will guide you through the process of using pytest to write and execute tests on a Flask-based bookstore web application.

-## Learning Resources
-- #### Documentation:
-  - [Python Documentation:](https://docs.python.org/3/) The official Python guide.
-  - [Pytest Documentation:](https://docs.pytest.org/en/7.1.x/contents.html) Details how to use and run pytest.
-- #### Online Tutorials and Courses:
-  - [Unit Testing and Test Driven Development in Python:](https://www.linkedin.com/learning-login/share?account=56744281&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Funit-testing-and-test-driven-development-in-python%3Ftrk%3Dshare_ent_url%26shareId%3DFpSOpa0%252FQMOlU%252BPfWmg0AQ%253D%253D) A course from LinkedIn Learning covering unit testing and TDD with Python.
-  - [Test-Driven Development (TDD) - Quick Guide:](https://brainhub.eu/library/test-driven-development-tdd) More information on TDD, including the TDD cycle, advantages & disadvantages, and common practices.
-- #### Community Forums and Support:
-  - [Stack Overflow:](https://stackoverflow.com/questions/tagged/pytest) Community forum for discussing pytest-related topics.

-## Getting Started with Python, Pytest, and Required Packages
+<h2 id='tdd-setup'>Getting Started with Python, Pytest, and Required Packages</h2>

 - #### Install Python:
   - Ensure Python (version 3.7 or higher) is installed on your system.
 If needed, download Python from [python.org](https://www.python.org/downloads/).
-  - You can ensure Python is installed and check its version by opening a command line and running:
+  - You can ensure Python is installed and check its version by opening a command line and running: `python --version`

-    - `python --version`
-## Set Up Your Testing Environment
+<h2 id='tdd-environment'>Setting Up Your Testing Environment</h2>

 - #### Setting Up the Python Virtual Environment
-  - Navigate to the ‘WebApp’ folder and open a command line.
-Initiate your Python virtual environment by running:
-    - `python -m venv env`
+  - Navigate to the `WebApp` folder and open a command line.
+Initiate your Python virtual environment by running: `python -m venv env`
 - #### Activate Python Virtual Environment
   - Activate the virtual environment:
       - On Windows: `env\Scripts\activate`